New England Journal of Medicine June 16, 2016

 Population Adult patients with acute ischemic stroke eligible for intravenous thrombolysis within 4.5 hours of symptom onset.

-Outcome Death or disability at 90 days, defined as a score of 2 to 6 on the modified Rankin scale.
+Outcome Death or disability (defined as a modified Rankin scale score of 2 to 6) at 90 days.

 Study Limitations

-The majority of the population (63%) was of Asian ethnicity, which may limit the generalizability of findings to other global populations.
+A significant majority of the enrolled population (approximately 63%) was of Asian descent, which may limit the generalizability of the findings to broader, more diverse global populations.

 Clinical Significance